Nozbe/NoOffice.org/book.md

 {% include book.html %}

-This is the initial version of the Table of Contents of the #NoOffice book.
+This is the 2020 version of the Table of Contents of the #NoOffice book.

-**Last update: November 11, 2019**
+**Last update: March 12, 2020**

 {% include book_toc.html %}